Photo courtesy of Los Félix

 “The oil has high heat characteristics, and more omegas and polyunsaturated fats than olive oil or avocado oil,” says Hackler.
 “It’s like three times more expensive than conventional canola oil, but we made a determination internally that we’re going to serve people the food we’d want to eat.”

-Most of the fried food at Los Félix is fried in Zero Acre’s oil, but above all Vargas recommends the totopos, made from heirloom corn from Mexico.
-They are fried in a mix of grass-fed beef tallow and Zero Acre oil, giving it a rich blend of savory goodness that pairs perfectly with cool, fresh-made guacamole.
+Most of the fried food at Los Félix is fried in Zero Acre’s oil, but above all, Vargas recommends the totopos, made from heirloom corn from Mexico.
+They are fried in a mix of grass-fed beef tallow and Zero Acre oil, giving it a rich blend of savory goodness that pairs perfectly with cool, freshly-made guacamole.

 5. Sourcing ethical corn is a non-negotiable.